martindevans/EphemerisNotes/docs/ImplementationDetails/ProceduralGeneration/EditorProceduralGeneration.md

 To procedurally generate content in the editor a [Scripted Importer](https://docs.unity3d.com/Manual/ScriptedImporters.html) is useful.

 The parameters of the generation can be stored in JSON format in a file with a unique file extension.
-For example `*.procline` for prcedurally generated lines:
+For example `*.procline` for procedurally generated lines:
 ```json
 {
 	"vertices": 512